 Breakfast came with the room and is delicious with a choice of 4 options but I opted for the scrambled eggs every time.
 This came with a little bacon, ham, and a fried tomato, baguette, fresh real coffee (or tea), butter, and jam – heaven.

 Nice staff at the hotel but not quite as friendly as the Inthira in Vang Vieng, which is cheaper.
 I believe this is a chain of hotels.
 The Vang Vieng hotel gave a 10% discount if we ate in the restaurant; although we did get a Lao Lao cocktail on arrival with the Thakhek hotel.

-As the room at the Inthira included a wonderful large breakfast, didn’t need food until the evening (always stop for coffee though).
-Ate dinner here on the first night, which was a little pricier than the Inthira in Vang Vieng but the food was good.
+As the room at the Inthira included a wonderful large breakfast, we didn’t need food until the evening (always stop for coffee though).

 Visit Konglor Cave independently and for a quarter of the cost!